niyamulahsan/node_express_mongo_scaffold/README.md

 ## About Scaffold
 It is a node js backend scaffold.
-Here I use express js, mysql with sequelize ORM.
+Here I use express js, mysql with mongoose ODM.
 You can see package.json for reference.
 Here I also use swagger for API tester.
 Its start with http://localhost:port/api-docs.
 Here has a example module which has basic crud operation.
 You can copy and paste module, rename it and add route into routes folder index file.
 You will get the API route into swagger.
 Please do necessary action with swagger part like change API route name and other things.

 ## How to start

 - git clone repo
 - npm install
-- go to config folder (config->config.json)
+- go to path with console
-- change database name from development object
-- create database to mysql which is given into development object
-- npx sequelize-cli db:migrate --debug
-- npx sequelize-cli db:seed:all --debug
+- run "npm run data:import"
 - start with "npm run dev"